Girolamo de Rada: Literature

 Before Albania had become a political entity, it had already become a poetic reality in the works of Geronimo De Rada.
 His vision of an independent Albania grew in the second half of the nineteenth century from a simple desire to a realistic political objective to which he was passionately committed.

-De Rada was the harbinger and first audible voice of the Romantic movement in Albanian literature, a movement which, inspired by his unfailing energy on behalf of national awakening among Albanians in Italy and in the Balkans, was to evolve into the romantic nationalism characteristic of the Rilindja period in Albania.
-His journalistic, literary and political activities were instrumental not only in fostering an awareness for the Arbëresh minority in Italy but also in laying the foundations for an Albanian national literature.
+De Rada was the pioneering voice in the Romantic movement in Albanian literature.
+This movement was inspired by his unfailing energy on behalf of national awakening among Albanians in Italy and in the Balkans.
+Thus evolving into the romantic nationalism characteristic of the Rilindja period in Albania.
+His journalistic, literary and political activities were instrumental in fostering an awareness for the Arbëresh minority in Italy and laying the foundations for an Albanian national literature.

 The most popular of his literary works is the above-mentioned Canti di Milosao (Songs of Milosao), known in Albanian as Këngët e Milosaos, a long romantic ballad portraying the love of Milosao, a fictitious young nobleman in fifteenth-century Shkodra (Scutari), who has returned home from Thessalonica.
 Here, at the village fountain, he encounters and falls in love with Rina, the daughter of the shepherd Kollogre.
 The difference in social standing between the lovers long impedes their union until an earthquake destroys both the city and all semblance of class distinction.
 After their marriage abroad, a child is born.
 But the period of marital bliss does not last long.
 Milosao's son and wife soon die, and he himself, wounded in battle, perishes on a riverbank within sight of Shkodra.

 De Rada also published the magazine Fiamuri Arbërit, whose first issue appeared on 20 July 1883 in Cosenza, Italy initially in Albanian in a Latin-based alphabet invented by de Rada, and later with translations in Italian.
 The journal, featuring subjects regarding Albanian literature, politics and history, quickly became popular among Albanians and was widely distributed.